3 Tips to Stay Running and Prevent Running Injuries

 Recovery is another aspect of training that is often forgotten.

-Over training + poor recovery can lead to runners having low energy availability.
+Overtraining + poor recovery can lead to runners having low energy availability.

-According to recent studies having less than 7 hours of sleep per night may increase your risk of running related injuries.
+According to recent studies having less than 7 hours of sleep per night may increase your risk of running-related injuries.

-Another study found that post menopausal women who slept 5 hours or less per night had lower bone mineral density compared to ones who slept greater than 7 hours.
+Another study found that postmenopausal women who slept 5 hours or less per night had lower bone mineral density compared to ones who slept greater than 7 hours.

 Adults secrete growth hormones during deep sleep and a lack of sleep alters your protein synthesis, immune system function, inflammation response and muscle recovery which can all increase running injury risk.

-A study found that male and female athletes with poor nutrition which lead to and absence of menstruation and low testosterone levels had low energy availability and were 4.5x more likely to develop bone stress injuries.
+A study found that male and female athletes with poor nutrition which lead to an absence of menstruation and low testosterone levels had low energy availability and were 4.5x more likely to develop bone stress injuries.

-So how do I Prevent a Running Injury?
+How do I Prevent a Running Injury?

 This list summarises the key things to remember to prevent a running injury